worldbank/GISTEmbed/README.md

 After registering the intended configurations, an experiment script can be created to fine-tune the model.
 See example: [experiments/01-600-11-1-2-2-0-0-cls-normed-384-512_run_finetune_experiment.sh](experiments/01-600-11-1-2-2-0-0-cls-normed-384-512_run_finetune_experiment.sh).

+Details of the arguments used in the script can be found in the [gist_embed/trainer/arguments](gist_embed/trainer/arguments) file.

 To run the experiment, simply execute the following command:

 ```